Hannesimo/auto-flipper/README.md

 ## Getting Started

-### Exe
+### Executable

+For Windows there is a PowerShell-Script "BAF.ps1".
+This script automatically downloads/updates and starts the newest version from GitHub and saves it at `%appdata$/BAF`.
+Created files like the config and log file are also stored there.
+You can execute it by right-clicking and "Run with PowerShell".

+You can also paste this command into the PowerShell to run the script: `Invoke-Expression (New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/Hannesimo/auto-flipper/master/start_script/BAF.ps1`.
+This command downloads the Script and executes it.

-To run the .exe file under Windows open the PowerShell and execute the program with `./executables/BAF-win.exe`.
+If you want to start the .exe yourself, make sure to open the PowerShell and execute the program with `./BAF-[version]-win.exe`.
 Don't just run it by double clicking as it will use the Windows CMD and there seems to be an internal issue with the npm minecraft-protocol package and CMD causing the bot to timeout after a while.

+Tutorial on how to open PowerShell: https://www.youtube.com/watch?v=aLwq9AggFw8&t=1s

 For Mac/Linux just execute the corresponding files as usual.
 I am not aware of similar issues there.

 ### Node

 To run or build the code, you need Node and npm.

 -   To run it just execute `npm install` followed by `npm run start`<br/><br/>
-- To build the executable(s), run `npm install` followed by `npm run build-executables`
+-   To build the executables run `npm install` followed by:
+    - Windows: `npm run build-executables-win`
+    - Linux: `npm run build-executables-linux`

 ## How does it work